jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

     AssertionError: "wake_time: "5602/08/29 05:06" is earlier than sleep_time: "8373/05/08 05:29"" does not match "('8373/05/08 05:29', '5602/08/29 05:06')"
     AssertionError: "wake_time: "7413/05/24 15:04" is earlier than sleep_time: "8720/08/18 01:02"" does not match ""

-  this tells me that the test expects a message with the ValueError_, I could also get a ValueError_
+  this tells me that the test expects a message with the ValueError_, or I get a ValueError_

   .. code-block:: python